firepress-org/FirePress_Vapor/README.md

 ## What is this?

-It’s a theme (*a template if you prefer*) for [Ghost](https://ghost.org/). **Ghost version**: ">=2.0.0"
+**FirePress Vapor** is a free and responsive Ghost theme (*a template if you prefer*) made for [Ghost](https://ghost.org/).

-Ghost is a free and open source website & blogging platform designed to simplify the process of publishing.
-It’s individual bloggers as well as online publications.
-You can see Ghost as a CMS (content management system) designed to be better alternative to systems like: *WordPress, Drupal, Medium, Tumblr*, etc.
+**Compatibility** — The Ghost’s engine must be: `Ghost >= 2.0.0`.

+**What is Ghost?** — Ghost is a software that lets you create your website with a blog.
+See the [FAQ section](https://play-with-ghost.com/ghost-themes/faq/#what-is-ghost) for more details.

 ## Live demo

-**Not available** at the moment.
-I’m working on a dedicated website where people will be able to see all Ghost Themes we are supporting at FirePress.

-- [See this theme](#) on your own device.
-- Even better!
-[Login into Ghost Admin Panel](#) and see how this theme looks with your own content.
+It will be soon part of **play-with-ghost.com** but it’s not available at the moment. [play-with-ghost.com](https://play-with-ghost.com/) is a playground to learn about Ghost.
+You can see and edit websites made with Ghost.
+In short, you can try Ghost on the spot without having to sign-up!

+ToDo: (Live demo button | Admin Panel button)

 ## Screenshots

-- work in progress
+ToDo: 0o0o0o0

 ## Why fork this Ghost Theme ?

-**Enhancements** — This theme is an enhanced version of the Ghost Theme **Vapor**.

-These are the essential enhancements I can’t live without:
+**Enhancements** — This theme has been enhanced to feature some elements that are not present in the original code.
+IMHO, these are essential enhancements that are hard to live without:

 - **Buttons** (unicorn UI)
 - **Icons** (Font Awesome 5)